On the existence of universal links in three-manifolds: Introduction

 \subsection{Acknowledgements}

 We gratefully thank Dieter Kotschick for his useful advice and comments on an earlier preprint, mainly proving Proposition \ref{Prop:NonExistanceAsphericalUniversalManifolds} and recalling Hopf's paper \cite{Hopf:ImageOfFiniteIndex}.
 Also, we thank Mario Eudave and Marc Kegel for pointing us toward helpful references.
+Finally, the authors thank CIMAT for creating an attractive mathematical environment.